-This year, the University of Turku celebrates its 100th anniversary.
+In 2020, the University of Turku celebrated its 100th anniversary.
 The University’s multidisciplinary research and high-quality education have shaped the Finnish society already for one hundred years and now we aim to create solutions to global and future challenges.

 The University of Turku is situated in Turku, the oldest city in Finland dating back to the 13th century.
 Located on the coast of the Baltic Sea in northern Europe with a short distance to Stockholm, Turku quickly became the most significant city in Finland during the Middle Ages when Finland was under the rule of the Kingdom of Sweden.